juleberry/GroceryList/README.md

 #### Current Features
 * Confirm deletion of items before deleting
 * Does not allow blank items to be added
+* Can add items to list using "Enter" key

 #### Future Features
 * Data stored locally